How do you see yourself? Pause for a moment and think about it. What thoughts have you had about yourself today?

-I want to look with you at three thought patterns that can act as roadblocks to thinking — and living — the way God desires for us.
+I want to look with you at three thought patterns that can act as roadblocks to thinking — and living — the way God desires.
 These destructive thought patterns were identified by psychologist Albert Ellis (1973).
 We will contrast these ideas with what 1 Peter 1 tells us about how we can “prepare our minds for action.”
-Adjusting our thinking to Scripture is the foundation of “be[ing] holy in all we do.”
-1 Peter 1:15b
+Adjusting our thinking to Scripture is the foundation of being holy in all we do (1 Peter 1:15).

-Many of us are so concerned that we are loved, that we give the opposite sex permission to evaluate our self-worth.
-As adolescents, we might sacrifice our own identity to get attention and acceptance, even to the extent of pretending not to be bright or kind, because we think the opposite sex won’t be impressed.
-Or, we might deny ourselves food to lose weight to try to fit in with the body image that is portrayed in magazines.
-Even as adults, we buy into the beauty myth, thinking that our appearance is our number one asset, and what will bring us acceptance and approval from a spouse.
+Many of us are so concerned about being loved that we give the opposite sex permission to evaluate our self-worth.
+As adolescents, we might sacrifice our own identity to get attention and acceptance, even to the extent of pretending not to be bright or kind because we think the opposite sex won’t be impressed.
+Or we might deny ourselves food to lose weight to try to fit in with the body images portrayed in magazines.
+Even as adults, we buy into the beauty myth, thinking that our appearance is our number one asset, and that it will bring us acceptance and approval from a spouse.
 Eating disorders abound — anorexia, bulimia, and binge eating, to name a few.

-We may even feel pressure from our church community to measure ourselves according to a certain image — women are supposed to be nurturing, quiet and gentle, raise well-behaved children, and maybe even do crafts.
-And men should be competent spiritual leaders, provide for and protect their families, and be a “manly man" and be in touch with his sensitive side, too.
+We may even feel pressure from our church community to measure ourselves according to certain stereotypes — women are supposed to be nurturing, quiet and gentle, raise well-behaved children, and maybe even do crafts.
+And men should be competent spiritual leaders, provide for and protect their families, be a “manly man,” and be in touch with their sensitive side, too.
 If we live to please our church community, we may find ourselves negating the interests or gifts that God has given us.

-Our identity is found in Jesus Christ.
-It is rooted in His freedom-giving mercy.
+##Our identity is found in Jesus Christ.
+It is rooted in his freedom-giving mercy.
 Our identity is that of a child of God and a joint heir with Jesus Christ.
-Our spiritual inheritance is one of forgiveness, an intimate relationship with Jesus, and hope of spending all eternity enjoying fellowship with God.
-It is this truth that gives us unconditional love, intimacy, security and hope.
-And it is not based on our identity, but on what God has already accomplished at the cross.
+Our spiritual inheritance is one of forgiveness, an intimate relationship with Jesus, and hope of spending all eternity enjoying fellowship with God (see Ephesians 1).
+These truths assure us of God’s unconditional love, and of the intimacy, security, and hope we find in him.
+None of this is based on what we do; rather, it is grounded in what God has already accomplished through Christ.

 You may feel controlled by a secret.
-You may have had something happen to you that you haven't told anyone, or only to a few people.
-Perhaps you feel shame about certain aspects of the family you grew up in, or maybe you have sinful habits you feel embarrassed about, such as gossip, lust, pornography, or criticizing others.
-Maybe you have done some things in your past you are ashamed of.
-Or maybe something has been done to you that you feel ashamed of.
+You may have had something happen to you that you have revealed to no-one, or perhaps to only a few people.
+Perhaps you feel shame about certain aspects of the family you grew up in, or maybe you have sinful habits you feel embarrassed about, such as gossip, lust, pornography, or a critical spirit.
+Maybe you are ashamed of some things you have done in the past.
+Or maybe you feel ashamed of something that has been done to you.

 If we don’t deal with issues in our past, they will continue to control us in some way in our present.
 But they don’t have to.
 We can deal with past sin, our family histories, as well as past violations to our bodies and minds.

-It is important to identify whether our feelings in these situations are destructive shame or healthy guilt.
-Healthy guilt always separates our identity and our behavior.
+It is important to identify whether our feelings in these situations are destructive shame or healthy conviction.
+Healthy conviction always separates our identity from our behavior.
 Shame links these two, so wrong behavior taints our image of ourselves.
-Healthy guilt alerts us to the fact that we have done something against our internalized values.
+Healthy conviction alerts us to the fact that we have done something that goes against our internalized values.

 Read Tia’s story of facing depression.